Bangkok to open new street food hub

 The city encouraged street vendors to sell there once it opens.

-A model of the upcoming Hawker Centre in Pathum Wan district, Bangkok.

-"The original vendors affected by the footpath clean-up operation in the area will be prioritised for booking spaces at the centre," Mr Aekvarunyoo said, adding that the project also aimed to create opportunities for local people.
+"The original vendors affected by the footpath clean-up operation in the area will be prioritised for booking spaces at the centre," Mr Aekvarunyoo said.

 Hawker Centre will open from 5am to serve people who come to exercise at the park and run until midnight to meet the lifestyle of Bangkok residents and tourists.